Guide your patients to available support

-The MyAlcon Together Patient Support program has been designed to help meet each patient's unique needs and help them get the most out of treatment with ROCKLATAN®
+Alcon is committed to assisting each patient's unique needs and helping them get the most out of treatment with ROCKLATAN®

 Patients can save on prescriptions with the Alcon Savings Card

-Eligible, commercially insured patients may pay as little as $30 with the Savings Card*
+Eligible commercially insured patients may pay as little as $30 with the Savings Card.*

 *Restrictions apply.
 Patients with federal or state prescription coverage, such as Medicare or Medicaid, are not eligible for the Savings Card.
+For full Terms and Conditions, please see myalcon.com/rxaccess.

 Alcon is committed to supporting patient access to medications